gokulrk06/ExplorerDiaries-HTML_Page_part_1_Geo_viz/README.md

 3. **Render a baseline interactive map** of state boundaries with hover tooltips and click popups
 4. **Pull Census 2011 data** two ways: (a) directly via the [data.gov.in API](https://www.data.gov.in), or (b) from a pre-cleaned Excel extract sourced from the [Wikipedia 2011 Census summary](https://en.wikipedia.org/wiki/2011_census_of_India)
 5. **Merge census data onto the boundary GeoDataFrame** by state name, with explicit unmatched-name diagnostics (state-name strings rarely match cleanly across independently-sourced datasets)
-6. **Render the final interactive choropleth/popup map** and export it as a standalone HTML file

 ## Data Sources